nigamsatvik/freshworks_assignment/README.md

 # freshworks_assignment
-This Python file has default path set for windows os based directory.
-To change it to work on any other filesystem or os change the path variable accordingly
+There are 2 files in the repository code.py which contains CRD functions and the run.py which imports code as a package.

+*NOTE*: The path variable is set according to my local machine.
+Before executing the program please change the path variable in each of create, readfile, delfile functions according to the respective local machine.